Richard Clarey

-Richard Norbert Clarey, Jr. (born July 18, 1960) is a German-American murderer and self-confessed serial killer.
-A Neo-Nazi, he was convicted for the murders of three men in Michigan in 1984, but later confessed to being responsible for over 100 unsubstantiated murders, starting at the age of 15 in his native West Germany.
+Richard Norbert Clarey Jr. (born July 18, 1960) is a German-American Neo-Nazi, convicted murderer and self-confessed serial killer.
+He was convicted for the murders of three men in Michigan in 1984, but later confessed to being responsible for over 100 unsubstantiated murders, starting at the age of 15 in his native West Germany.

 Early life

-Clarey was born on July 18, 1960 in Wiesbaden, West Germany, the elder son of an American officer from Kalamazoo, Michigan stationed in the city and his German wife, Hilde.
+Clarey was born on July 18, 1960, in Wiesbaden, West Germany, the elder son of an American officer from Kalamazoo, Michigan, stationed in the city and his German wife, Hilde.
 His younger brother, Paul, was born in 1963.
 Richard Sr. was rarely at home to care for the children, and so, the two brothers were doted upon by their mother, who allowed them to do whatever they wanted.
 Richard Jr. became a delinquent who detested going to school, spending his time drinking alcohol and abusing drugs, in particular LSD.
 In his dreams, he began to hear voices of prominent Nazi figures who told him that he had a "mission to kill all Americans", after he had read Adolf Hitler's Mein Kampf.
 As a teenager, he moved in with an aunt in Oregon, before settling in his father's native city of Kalamazoo.